Ryankearns9/DigComm_final/README.md

 ![image](https://github.com/Ryankearns9/DigComm_final/blob/main/imgs/RockyTalkiePhase.png)

+### Demodulation
+As a result of the saturation effects, demodulation attempts have been unsuccessful.
+Future work will include retaking the data from a further distance to try and get a cleaner signal

 ## Broadcast Radio
 The below plot displays the spectrum when captured at 93 MHz.
 This spectrum is significantly cleaner than that seen in the previous section.
 Here we can clearly make out the main bulb of a FM waveform at 93.3MHz.
 This is clearly an FM waveform and will be targeted for this project.